idugalic/reactive-company/README.md

 ```bash
 $ docker service scale stack_reactive-company=2
 ```
-Now you have two tasks/containers runing for this service.
+Now you have two tasks/containers running for this service.

 ##### Browse docker service logs